andytsunami/psn-lib/README.md

 	// IO Exception
 }
 ````
-`getPublicTrophyList()` does however need US Login to get _TICKET_ and _PSNS2STICKET_ cookies. `clientLogin` will get these cookies.
+`getPublicTrophyList()` does however need US Login to get _TICKET_ and _PSNS2STICKET_ cookies. `clientLogin` will get these cookies automatically.
 Both cookies are static meaning they don't change value so it's possible to generate them and insert into `CookieManager`.
 Methods `PsnUtils.createLoginCookieTicket()` and `PsnUtils.createLoginCookiePsnTicket()` will create them based on any valid psnId.
 Note that psnId used for cookies doesn't have to same as one being used in _getPublicTrophyList_

 **Official Games**
 ````java